 Deforestation.,aerial,photo,of,logging,in,malaysia,rainforest

-What is the Forest 500?
+What is Forest 500?

-Why is Forest 500 important? – Governments and companies endorsed the New York Declaration on Forests in 2014, calling for an end to commodity-driven deforestation by 2020.
+Why is Forest 500 important?
+Governments and companies endorsed the New York Declaration on Forests in 2014, calling for an end to commodity-driven deforestation by 2020.
 But the 2020 target date was missed, and deforestation continues to be driven by commodity production.
-We need to end tropical deforestation to tackle the climate, nature and biodiversity crises, and meet the targets set in the Paris Agreement, the Glasgow Declaration on Forests and Land Use, and the Global Biodiversity Framework.
+We need to end deforestation to tackle the climate, nature and biodiversity crises, and meet the targets set in the Paris Agreement, the Glasgow Declaration on Forests and Land Use and the Global Biodiversity Framework.
 But many of the companies and financial institutions with the greatest influence on deforestation are still not doing enough to eliminate deforestation, conversion of natural ecosystems and the associated human rights abuses.
-Forest 500 holds them accountable through annual assessments of the strength and implementation of their commitments on deforestation, conversion, and associated human rights abuses.
+Forest 500 holds them accountable through annual assessments of the strength and implementation of their commitments on deforestation, ecosystem conversion and associated human rights abuses.

 Back to top